 “[Regarding religion], one is generally agreed that it deals with goals and evaluations and, in general, the emotional foundation of human thinking and acting.
 Religion is concerned with man’s attitude toward nature at large and with mutual human relationship.” – Albert Einstein

-Research suggests that religious individuals suppress the brain networks used for analytical reasoning in order to engage the network for empathetic thinking.
+Research suggests that religious individuals suppress the brain networks used for critical reasoning in order to engage the network for empathetic thinking.
 On the other hand, non-religious individuals tend to suppress their empathetic thinking for critical reasoning.
-Now a balance is needed, as both are necessary for humanity’s survival.
-Religion inspires solidarity and guides human morality and in ways that secular philosophies cannot, and an appeal to the divine may prove useful for the motivation of prosocial action.
+But both are needed for the survival and evolution of our species.
+While reason promotes knowledge, religion inspires a solidarity that guides human morality in ways that secular philosophies cannot, and an appeal to our spiritual and transcendental tendencies may prove useful for the motivation of prosocial action.

 “I believe, indeed, that overemphasis on the purely intellectual attitude has led directly to the impairment of ethical values.
 Without ethical culture, there is no salvation for humanity… “A new type of thinking is essential if mankind is to survive and move toward higher levels.” – Albert Einstein

-So far, my philosophy describes a fundamental purpose and belonging to nature, a sense of relevance that is common to many spiritual ideologies.
-However, the most influential beliefs stress not only our connection with creation, but also one’s connection with humanity.
-And in nearly every faith, the source of human harmony is a conscious phenomenon that we call love—an alignment of emotions towards one purpose: to exist, together, forever (axiom 3).
+So far, my philosophy describes a fundamental purpose and belonging to nature, a sense of relevance that is common to many spiritual convictions.
+However, the most influential beliefs stress not only our connection with nature, but also our connection with humanity.
+And in nearly every faith, the greatest source of human harmony is a conscious phenomenon that we call love—an alignment of emotions towards one purpose: to exist, together, forever (axiom 3).

 “For God so loved the world that he gave his one and only Son,

 that whoever believes in him shall not perish but have eternal life.”

 “You will never enter paradise until you have faith,

 and you will not complete your faith until you love one another.”